Xiujia-Yang/Review_of_B_cell/README.md

 # Review_of_B_cell
 > [!NOTE]
-> This repository hosts the codes used to produce the key results in our research article, "Single-cell analysis reveals multi-faceted features of B cell development together with age-associated B cell subpopulations".
+> This repository hosts the codes and intermediate results used to produce the key results in our research article, "Single-cell analysis reveals multi-faceted features of B cell development together with age-associated B cell subpopulations".

 ## Table of contents
 * [Introduction of the codes](#Introduction-of-the-codes)